Factory Calibration & Recalibration

 - It's important to include the order number

 - The customer is responsible for shipping the sensor to our facility.
-Return shipping is included in the price of re-calibration.
-Once we receive the unit(s) we will typically complete the recalibrations and ship back within 3 business days.
+Return shipping is charged in addition to the cost of recalibration.
+Once we receive the unit(s) we will typically complete the recalibrations and ship them back within 3 business days.

 Factory Calibration Procedure

 All enDAQ sensors are put through a calibration procedure that vibrates the device at a 10g peak, 100 Hz in all three axes.
 A closed-loop shaker control system with a calibrated reference accelerometer is used to ensure the profile is as expected.
 Below is an image of one of these recordings/events, and here is the recording file.

 As can be seen from the data, the recorder did not accurately measure the acceleration at 10g, instead, it was approximately 8g.
 A software script calculates this gain needed (1.25 = 10/8) and applies it to the device.
 In a similar calculation for DC response accelerometers, it calculates the DC offset to account for gravity.

 Your enDAQ Sensor's Calibration Certificate can be found in your device's DOCUMENTATION folder.